 β

-I also reworked this component with dark theme tokens in order to make it better fit with the new dark theme.
+I also reworked this component with dark theme tokens to make it better fit with the new dark theme.
 This rework improved the overall aesthetic and allowed for a more cohesive and polished design.

 β